 Business reviews for: any business

-Google My Business is a free tool for businesses to manage their online presence across Google, including Search and Maps.
+Google Business Profile is a free tool for businesses to manage their online presence across Google, including Search and Maps.
 Google is the go-to search engine of choice: as more and more consumers conduct multiple searches on it every day, more businesses are vying for top SERP results.

 Google is the king of web traffic